nathanmarz/storm/docs/documentation/Pacemaker.md

 ```

-The jaas config on Pacemaker must look something like this:
+The JAAS config on Pacemaker must look something like this:
 ```
 PacemakerServer {
    com.sun.security.auth.module.Krb5LoginModule required